 Except as specifically provided elsewhere in these bylaws, all physician members of the College must also comply with the following criteria:

 Receipt of the degree of Doctor of Medicine or Doctor of Osteopathic Medicine from a medical school located in the United States or Canada (or equivalent credentials, acceptable to the Board of Directors, from a foreign medical school).

 Completion of post-graduate medical training of no less than one (1) year’s duration.

-Maintenance of an unencumbered license to practice medicine and if the member does not, he or she must state the reason why (e.g., full-time faculty appointment, research work exclusively), with their application being reviewed and recommended for approval by the Membership Committee or its designee, on a case by case basis.
-Retired members do not need to comply with this section.
+Maintenance of an unencumbered license to practice medicine and if the member does not, he or she must state the reason why (e.g., full-time faculty appointment, research work exclusively, retired), with their application being reviewed and recommended for approval by the Membership Committee or its designee, on a case-by-case basis.

 Medical student members need not comply with subsections (i), (ii) and (iii) of this section; resident members need not comply with subsections (ii) and (iii) of this section.

 The membership of the College shall consist of the following classes: Fellow,

 Active, Retired, Student, Resident, Associate, and Honorary.